JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 	```

 Log transformation
 	To deal with the high skewness value we transformed to log10 the target variable.
-By performing  the logarithmic transformation 	we intend to remove and deal with the skewness therefore  increase the accuracy of the models that will be created
+By performing  the logarithmic transformation 	we intend to remove and deal with the skewness therefore  increase the accuracy of the models that will be created.
+	Because of this positive skew we might expect our model to overpredict our values. by transforming  to log the Sale Price we 		migth get closer to normallity of the curve

 	```{r}
 	logTrainingSet$SalePrice <- log(logTrainingSet$SalePrice)